DoctorMcKay/node-globaloffensive/README.md

 Request live game info for a specific user.
 Listen for the `matchList` event to get your response.

+### requestGame(matchid, outcomeid, token)

+Request info for a finished game.
+Listen for the `matchList` event to get your response.

 ### inspectItem(owner[, assetid][, d][, callback])
 - `owner` - The numeric SteamID or market listing ID of the owning Steam account or market listing, as a string; or an entire inspect link.
 - `assetid` - If `owner` is not an entire inspect link, this is the numeric asset ID of this item, as a string